CodingCellist/codingcellist.github.io/content/en/post/emf2024-was-incredible/index.md

 taps around the site, food was really all you needed and I was happy to buy the occasional hot lunch or dinner.
 (I also volunteered, which got you a ticket for the volunteer kitchen, serving hot breakfast, lunch, and dinner all days of the festival.)
-Overall, I spent TODO on food, including the occasional crêpe or ice cream.
+Overall, I spent £91.40 on food in 4 days, including the occasional crêpe and ice cream.

 ### Sanitation